Buyer Beware!!

 • DESIGN: These ramps are designed to maximize manufacturer and dealer profits, while utilizing cheap design features and sacrificing safety.

-• MATERIALS: They utilize inferior foreign steel product or lowest grade grade U.S.-sourced raw material.
+• MATERIALS: They utilize inferior foreign steel product or lowest grade U.S.-sourced raw material.

 • LABOR: “U.S.” versions are not constructed by industry-certified workers and welders.